jina-ai/jina/docs/tutorials/deploy-model.md

 ## Understand: Executors and Deployments

-- All data that goes in and out of Jina is in the form of a [DocumentArray](https://docarray.org/legacy-docs/fundamentals/documentarray/) from the [DocArray](https://docarray.org/legacy-docs/) package.
+- All data that goes in and out of Jina is in the form of [Documents](https://docs.docarray.org/user_guide/representing/first_step/) inside a [DocList](https://docs.docarray.org/user_guide/representing/array/) from the [DocArray](https://docs.docarray.org/) package.
-- An {ref}`Executor <executor-cookbook>` is a self-contained gRPC microservice that performs a task on a DocumentArray.
+- An {ref}`Executor <executor-cookbook>` is a self-contained gRPC microservice that performs a task on Documents.
 This could be very simple (like merely capitalizing the entire text of a Document) or a lot more complex (like generating vector embeddings for a given piece of content).
 - A {ref}`Deployment <deployment>` lets you serve your Executor, scale it up with replicas, and allow users to send and receive requests.

 When you build a model or service in Jina, it's always in the form of an Executor.
 An Executor is a Python class that transforms and processes Documents, and can go way beyond image generation, for example, encoding text/images into vectors, OCR, extracting tables from PDFs, or lots more.